TheMalwareGuardian/Awesome-Bootkits-Rootkits-Development/README.md

 <div id='contact'/>

-## 📬 Contact
+## ***Contact***

 This project represents a dedicated exploration into the intricate realm of bootkits and rootkits, with a specific focus on providing a comprehensive resource for both my students and individuals embarking on their journey in this complex field.

 This work is designed to offer valuable insights and resources to support your educational and developmental goals, making it suitable for anyone seeking to delve into bootkit/rootkit development.
-If you have specific inquiries, require additional clarification, or wish to engage in collaborative efforts, please do not hesitate to get in [touch](https://www.linkedin.com/in/vazquez-vazquez-alejandro/).
+If you have specific inquiries, require additional clarification, or wish to engage in collaborative efforts, feel free to connect with me on **[LinkedIn – Alejandro Vazquez Vazquez](https://www.linkedin.com/in/vazquez-vazquez-alejandro/)**.